 We will try to give some feedback on all grant report forms submitted to us.
-With over 2,600 funded projects across the UK at any one time it will not always be possible to give much detail, but we will always try to let you know our thoughts.
-We will let you know if we have any guestions about your report.
+With around 2,500 funded projects across the UK at any one time it will not always be possible to give much detail, but we will always try to let you know our thoughts.
+We will let you know if we have any questions about your report.